What is Event Storming?

 Event Storming is a great starting point but most agile teams are used to work with User Stories in a Product Backlog.
 How do you go from a business process documented using Event Storming to actionable User Stories that can be estimated, prioritized and planned into a Sprint?
 Some teams may be able to start coding after a few Software Design Event Storming sessions but many Product Owners and developers like the structure of a Product Backlog or User Story Map since it enables a smooth value based iteration planning among many other benefits.
 The Product Owner is also interested in predictability and wants to be able to control and predict the outcome in the upcoming sprints.

 One way of looking at it is to start from the key domain events and commands identified during the Event Storming workshops.
-Many of these events/commands are related to user actions and can be treated as the backbone in a User Story Map, i.e. they can be the epics or user journey steps in the User Story Map.
+Many of these events/commands are related to user actions and the events can be treated as the backbone in a User Story Map, i.e. they can be the epics or user journey steps in the User Story Map.
 The team can then continue working according to Scrum and User Story Mapping by adding user stories to each step/Epic.
+Commands can be used as a source of inspiration for writing the user stories.
 The team then estimates the work involved in each user story and knows what stories they can complete for upcoming sprints or releases.
 The team and the Product Owner prioritize the User Stories as usual in order to deliver more value more quickly and the content of each release/sprint is visualized.

 Facilitating Collaboration, Focus and Speed While Working Remotely